Satre95/Easel/README.md

 Additionally, like many others, I wanted to pick up a new skill during all the down time caused by the 2020 pandemic.
 I started experimenting with Rust and quickly fell in love with the language.

 ## Usage
-Otium is designed to be familiar to anyone who has used Shadertoy.
+Easel is designed to be familiar to anyone who has used Shadertoy.
 Bring your fragment shader and it does the rest.

 There are many configuration options available.
-Use `otium --help` to see the list.
+Use `easel --help` to see the list.

 ## Creating Digital Paintings
-When rendering a painting for writing to disk, Otium uses high quality 16-bit textures and writes the data to uncompressed 16-bit TIFF files.
+When rendering a painting for writing to disk, Easel uses high quality 16-bit textures and writes the data to uncompressed 16-bit TIFF files.

 ## Documentation
 Detailed documentation is available on docs.rs.

-## Building Otium
+## Building Easel
-Internally, Otium uses the [shaderc](https://github.com/google/shaderc-rs) crate, which in turn uses a C++ library.
+Internally, Easel uses the [shaderc](https://github.com/google/shaderc-rs) crate, which in turn uses a C++ library.
 This requires [CMake](https://cmake.org), [Python](https://python.org) and [Ninja](https://ninja-build.org/) to be installed.

 Once you have all the dependencies installed, simply build with Cargo.
 I recommend building in Release mode for performance.